 For assistance in either posting an internship or applying for an internship, please contact your local South Dakota Department of Labor and Regulation office.

 A program some businesses may find interesting is Dakota Seeds.
-The Department of Tourism has partnered with the Experimental Program to Stimulate Competitive Research (EPSCoR) to help defray the cost of starting an internship or assistantship for those businesses in science, technology, engineering and math (STEM) disciplines.
+The Governor's Office of Economic Development has partnered with the Experimental Program to Stimulate Competitive Research (EPSCoR) to help defray the cost of starting an internship or assistantship for those businesses in science, technology, engineering and math (STEM) disciplines.
 Eligible businesses may apply for funding for up to one half the wages a student earns during the approved internship or assistantship.